the-draupnir-project/draupnir-documentation/docs/bot/setup_debian.md

 SystemCallArchitectures=native
 SystemCallErrorNumber=EPERM
 SystemCallFilter=@system-service
-# EnvironmentFile=-/path/to/env/file  # Optional: if you want to load environment variables from a file
+# EnvironmentFile=-/path/to/env/file  # Optional: if you want to load environment variables from a file.

 [Install]
 WantedBy=multi-user.target